chef/monitoring-integration-automate/data-dog/DataDog-Installation_and_Configration.md

     + Set “Production” tag as true

 + Path to the configuration file for the components where an agent needs to be run
-+ All the component level configurations as detailed under the agent configuration section
++ All the component level configurations as detailed under the [agent configuration section](#agent-configuration)
-+ List of IPs where we want to run the agent per configuration (this is to automate the installation on all nodes at once)
 + Required tags to be added (This is work as filter while fetching metrics on data dog console)

-**Running this script will ensure**
+**Running this above steps will ensure**
 + Agent getting installed in each of the nodes (Bastion Machine and All Instances - Chef Server, Automate, Postgress, ElasticSearch nodes)
-+ Enabling the component-level configuration as per the setup.
++ In case of AutomateHA with managed services, we need to run datadog agent only on Bastion, Automate, Chef Server.

 **These steups will install the datadog agent in each instance, with required configuration and restart the agent.**